 - Electrons, which can't be broken down into smaller particles.

 - Protons and neutrons, which form the nucleus of the atom.
 But even protons and neutrons can be broken down into even smaller particles: quarks.
 The quarks are fundamental, meaning that (like electrons) they can't be broken down into smaller particles.
+(There have been theoretical models which break down quarks (and leptons, below) into still smaller components called 'preons', but as no evidence has been found to support this idea, the current consensus in physics is against it).

 - Of course, there are other particles, which are: